Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Incremental Computation Algorithm

 \begin{myLem} Let $deg^+(u)$ and $core(u)$ be the remaining degree and core number of vertex $u$ in snapshot graph $G_t$ respectively.
 Suppose we insert a new edge $(u,v)$ into $G_t$ and update $deg^+(u)$.
 Thus, the core number $core(u)$ of $u$ may increase by 1 if $core(u) < deg^+(u)$.
 Otherwise, $core(u)$ remains unchanged. \end{myLem}

 \begin{proof} We prove the correctness of this lemma by contradiction.
-From Definition~\ref{def:corenumber} and the definition of remaining degree in Section~\ref{sec:greedy_acc}, we know that if $u$'s core number do not need to update after inserting edge $(u,v)$ into $G_{t-1}$, then the number of $u$'s neighbours $v$ with $u\preceq v$ must be no more than $core(u)$.
+From Definition~\ref{def:corenumber} and the definition of remaining degree in Section~\ref{sec:greedy_acc}, we know that if $u$'s core number \TT{does not need to be updated} after inserting edge $(u,v)$ into $G_{t-1}$, then the number of $u$'s neighbours $v$ with $u\preceq v$ must be no more than $core(u)$.
 Therefore, the value of updated $deg^+(u)$ should be no more than $core(u)$, which is contradicted with the fact that $core(u)< deg^+(u)$. \end{proof}

 \begin{myExmp} Considering a vertex $u_2$ in graph $G_1$, we can see $deg^+(u_2) = 2$, and $core(u_2) = 2$ as shown in Figure~\ref{fig:Motivation} and Figure~\ref{fig:K-order}.
 If an edge $(u_2, u_5)$ is inserted into $G_1$, we can get $deg^+(u_2) = deg^+(u_2) + 1 =3$ (refer Lemma~\ref{R3:lem1}).
 Since $core(u_2) = 2 < deg^+(u_2) = 3$, the $core(u_2)$ may increase by 1 according to Lemma~\ref{R3:lem2}. \end{myExmp}